Scarlet Chested Sunbird

 Where can we see a Scarlet Chested Sunbird?

-The two pictured above were shot at Footsteps but you can also see them at Abuko Nature Reserve.
+The two pictured above were photographed at Footsteps but you can also see them at Abuko Nature Reserve.
 This lush sanctuary is home to a diverse array of flora and fauna, providing an ideal habitat for a range of bird species.

 Another recommended location is the Bijilo Forest Park, located near the coastal town of Bijilo.
 This compact yet biodiverse park offers a chance to spot the Scarlet-Chested Sunbird along with other bird species, such as the Beautiful Sunbird and Variable Sunbird.